Providence Friars men's soccer

-The Providence Friars men's soccer program represents the Providence College in all NCAA Division I men's college soccer competitions.
+The Providence Friars men's soccer program represents Providence College in all NCAA Division I men's college soccer competitions.
 Founded in 1968, the Friars compete in the Big East Conference.
 The Friars are coached by Craig Stewart, a former semi-professional player and head coach for the Franklin Pierce Ravens men's soccer program.
 Providence plays their home matches at Chapey Field at Anderson Stadium.

 Individual honors

 First Team All-Americans

 Providence has fielded three first-team All-Americans.

 Second Team All-Americans

 Providence has fielded one second-team All-American.

 Third Team All-Americans

 Providence has fielded three third-team All-Americans.

 Coaching history

 Updated through the end of the 2017 season.

 Postseason records

 NCAA Tournament

-Providence have appeared in nine NCAA Tournaments.
+Providence have appeared in twelve NCAA Tournaments.
 Their first appearance came in 1983.
-Their most recent came in 2016.
+Their most recent came in 2024.